syncfusion-content/winui-docs/winui/Pyramid-Chart/Tooltip.md

 ### Background style customization

 The tooltip's fill and stroke color can be customized by using the [Style]() property.
 To define a [Style]() for tooltip, specify the style of `TargetType` as `Path`.

-The following code example explains how to apply the style for tooltip background.

 {% tabs %}